Click here to learn more about the health benefits of a low carbohydrate diet

 Why is metabolic health important?

-Good metabolic health means your body is functioning optimally to give your organs and tissues the energy they need while also removing toxins from the body.
-It is a sign that your mitochondria are healthy.
-Mitochondria are the organelles that create energy for us.
-We want to be metabolically flexible (ie able to alternate between burning fat and glucose) as it enables mitochondria to rest and regenerate, which in turn helps to regulate body fat, oxidative stress, and inflammation.
+Good metabolic health means your body is functioning optimally to provide your organs and tissues with the energy they need while also effectively removing toxins from the body.
+This state is indicative of healthy mitochondria, the organelles responsible for energy production.
+Maintaining a balance in hormones and metabolic health is crucial, as it allows us to be metabolically flexible, which means we can alternate between burning fat and glucose.
+This flexibility enables mitochondria to rest and regenerate, aiding in the regulation of body fat, oxidative stress, and inflammation, while also combating issues like insulin resistance.
+Additionally, focusing on nutrition for metabolic health can greatly enhance this process.

 Why is metabolic health important?